JackBilbo/lxn-discus/README.md

 <h2>Basic Features:</h2>

 All Information is organized in „pages“ (horizontally) and „sub-pages“ (vertically).
-Pages can be changed by „click and drag“ with the mouse or - more comfortably - through keybinding „INCREASE/DECREASE COM1 (WHOLE)“ for horizontal and „INCREASE/DECREASE COM1 (FRACT)“ for vertical scrolling.
+Pages can be changed by „turning“ the rotary buttons on the bottom of the screen: left turns pages left/right, right button switches up/down.
+Alternatively you can keybind „INCREASE/DECREASE COM1 (WHOLE)“ for horizontal and „INCREASE/DECREASE COM1 (FRACT)“ for vertical scrolling.

 Currently there are five main pages: „APT“ for navigation to the selected Airport, „WPT“ for navigating a task/flightplan, „TASK“ for the current state of the task, "Kinetic Assitant" for launching through KA and „CONFIG“ for Unit switching, ballast management and some system settings.

 „APT“ Page automatically selects the nearest Airport as target.
 On the first subpage there's a bit of info about that airport including runway orientation and dimensions.
 The second subpage features a list of close airports where you can click any airport to select it for navigation.
 Click the selected airport again to return to "closest airport navigation".
 On the map a yellow line will be drawn from your glider to the selected airport to show the direction to fly.

 "WPT" is similar, except the navigation target is the current waypoint of the loaded flightplan.
 Using the buttons in the headerbar waypoints can be selected.
 The map will also show a yellow course-line from your glider to the waypoint to indicate the direction to fly.
-As a subpage to "WPT" you find a "thermalling help" page, displaying wind, climb and average climb for the current/last therma (a "thermal" is detected, when circling for more than 25 seconds).
-The lower section displays a bar chart of all thermals in the löast 40 minutes on the left and a graph of climb/sink values in the right half.
+As a subpage to "WPT" you find the "thermalling help" page (originally buildt by B21 for the AS33), displaying wind, climb and average climb for the current/last therma (a "thermal" is detected, when circling for more than 25 seconds).
+The lower section displays a bar chart of all thermals in the last 40 minutes on the left and a graph of climb/sink values in the right half.

 „APT“ and „WPT“ feature a maximum of 16 data fields each, that can be configured in game.
 The „tools“ button in the upper right hand corner of the map toggles „configuration mode“.
 Data fields are then marked with a light blue outline.
 Click any data field to bring up a popup, where you can set background color, text color and Information to be displayed.
 A second background color can be selected to be displayed when the displayed value <= 0 (e.g. switch background to red when arrival height is negative)

-Data field Configurations are persistent between simulator sessions.
+Data field configurations are persistent between simulator sessions.
 Click „reset all“ in the configuration popup to reset all data fields to default.
-Configurations are also persitent with different versions of this mod, so if you used an oder version or install an update, your settings will be save.
+Configurations are also persitent with different versions of this mod, so if you used another version or install an update, your settings will be save.
 There is however a slight chance, that a variable name gets mixed up, so if you experience any erratic behaviour with the datafields, try "reset all" and see if that helps.

 Data fields can be forced to use either metric or imperial units of measurement.
 Use with caution.
 If activated, the datafield will ignore the global unit selection.
 This feaature gives you the option to e.g. display altitude in feet side by side with altitude in meters.
 If a datafield has been configured this way an "*" is shown next to the unit as a reminder.

+In standard mode the data fields are rather small and can be hard to read especially in VR.
+As a solution an "improved readability" mode can be activated in the "interface options".
+That mode shows only six data fields per page but with much larger text.
+Also a few other interface elements are enlarged in this mode.

 The task management system is Ian „B21“ Lewis’ Soaring Engine from the AS33.
 Some features like calculating glide ratios could not be recreated, as they are dependent of other instruments in the AS33.
 Others are still on the to do list.